-The governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+The governmental fund statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, NTASC considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures are recorded only when the payment is due.
 Issuance of long-term debt and acquisitions under capital leases are reported as other financing sources.

-Interest associated with the current fiscal period is considered to be susceptible to accrual and so has been recognized as revenue of the current fiscal period.
-Entitlements are recorded as revenues when all eligibility requirements are met, including any time requirements, and the amount is received during the period of availability.
-Expenditure driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements are met and amount is received during the period of availability.
+Interest associated with the current fiscal period is considered to be susceptible to accrual and so has been recognized as revenues of the current fiscal period.
+Entitlements are recorded as revenues when all eligibility requirements are met, including any time requirements, and the amount is received during the period or within the availability period for this revenue source.
+Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source.
 All other revenue items are considered to be measurable and available only when cash is received by NTASC.